 The biggest challenge was the foundation.
 “You not only couldn’t have a basement, you couldn’t have a conventional foundation because this is solid bedrock,” explains Wiedemann.
 To ensure the stability of the limestone, he and his team consulted with a geologist who knows the terrain.
 The consensus was to pour concrete over the whole rock formation, which was faulted and deeply weathered.
 One fissure in the rock surface was more than 40 feet deep.

-“A series of concrete piers supports the foundation wall,” Petty says.
+“A series of concrete piers support the foundation wall,” Petty says.
 Each pier rests on concrete that was poured over the bedrock to level it.

 Strait’s sculptures in clay and metal informed the choice of materials for the home.
 The structure is framed in steel and clad in glass punctuated by panels of ipe.
 Balconies in front and back are made of steel and ipe, while inside, the radiant-heated floors are polished, black-tinted concrete—reminiscent of Strait’s cast-resin sculptures, many of which have a bronze patina.